Residencies

 Contribution to our social media channels in the form of images and words.

-Evaluation: Artists will be required to attend one meeting to give feedback on their residency.
+Evaluation: Artists will be required to attend one meeting and complete one form to give feedback on their residency.
 There will be a choice between online or in person and we hope that as well as providing insight for Jelly it will be a beneficial experience for the artist.

-Jelly does not discriminate against eligible applications on the grounds of gender, sexual orientation, race, nationality, ethnic background, religion, disability or age.
-Artists are advised to discuss any access requirements with Jelly before applying and are also welcome to contact the Jelly team if they need help completing their application.
+Artists are encouraged to discuss any access requirements with Jelly before applying and are also welcome to contact the Jelly team if they need help completing their application or wish to apply in a different format..

-If you would like to discuss the residency process ahead of your application then please email studio@jelly.org.uk
+If you would like to discuss the residency process ahead of your application then please message using the form below

 Our residencies have public workshops where our space is open for you to learn about the resident artist and their practice.
 Click here for all current residency events